Merced County, California: Overview

-Merced County voted for the winning candidate for president in every election from 1972 to 2012, before voting for Hillary Clinton in 2016.
+Merced County has been somewhat of a bellwether county for presidential elections.
+Since 1916, it has voted for the winner in each election except in 1956 when it voted for Adlai Stevenson II instead of Dwight D. Eisenhower, 1968 when it voted for Hubert Humphrey instead of Richard Nixon, and 2016 when it voted for Hillary Clinton instead of Donald Trump.
+In 2024, Donald Trump won the county in a slim victory, continuing the county's bellwether county status.

+Trump's win in Merced County made it one of ten counties in California to flip from Biden to Trump, as well as making Merced one of six counties to vote for the Republican presidential candidate for the first time in 20 years since George W. Bush in 2004.
 Democrat Barack Obama won a majority in the county in both 2008 and 2012.
-Republican George W. Bush won a majority in the county in both 2000 and 2004.
+Before that, Republican George W. Bush won a majority in the county in both 2000 and 2004.

 According to the California Secretary of State, as of October 20, 2008, there were 97,179 registered voters in Merced County.
 Of those, 44,704 (46.0%) are registered Democratic, 35,955 (37.0%) are registered Republican, 3,090 (3.2%) are registered with other political parties, and 13,430 (13.8%) declined to state a political party.
-Atwater and the unincorporated areas of Merced County have Republican plurality registration advantages.
+Atwater and the county's unincorporated areas have Republican plurality registration advantages.
 All of the other cities and towns in the county have Democratic pluralities or majorities in voter registration.

-Merced County has been somewhat of a bellwether county for presidential elections.
-Since 1916, it has voted for the winner in each election except in 1956, 1968, and 2016.
-Despite a leftward shift in recent years, Merced County voted "Yes" in the 2021 California gubernatorial recall election despite the fact that it had voted for Newsom by a margin of 4% in the 2018 California gubernatorial election.
+Merced County has seen a rightward tilt in recent years, voting "Yes" in the 2021 gubernatorial recall election despite voting for Governor Gavin Newsom by a margin of 4% in 2018.
+The county then voted for Republican nominee Brian Dahle in 2022 over Newsom, as well as for all Republican nominees for statewide office.

+Merced County voted in favor of Proposition 8 in 2008 (which banned same-sex marriage by constitutional amendment) and voted against Proposition 3 in 2024 (which repealed Proposition 8).
+The level of support in the county for retaining the ban shrank from 70.8% in 2008 to 50.2% in 2024.